 - It can also be used to locate the geographical location of the devices.

-You made it till the end, and I hope we kept our promise that we mentioned at the start of the article.
-We covered how to find MAC address on your Windows device and MacBook.
+You made it to the end, and I hope we kept the promise we mentioned at the start of the article.
+We covered how to find the MAC addresses on your Windows device and MacBook.
 We also went through all the details relating to MAC addresses to have an in-depth idea of exactly what it is.

-If you found this article, don’t forget to share it amongst your colleagues and friends.
-Any feedback, let us know in the comments below!
+If you found this article, don’t forget to share it with your colleagues and friends.
+If you have any feedback, let us know in the comments below!